Shelter Care Resources

 Keeping Families Together

 Oxnard is home to over 200,000 of Ventura County's population of 800,000+ people.
 There is an abundance of migrant field workers who come to plant and harvest strawberries and other produce.
 They work from sunrise to sunset, and make very little money.
 They often have to live with other families to afford the rent, and still barely make ends meet.
 Some of them are in danger of losing their children because of general neglect (not enough clean clothing, soap or medical attention).
 Some of them have come over with children, and are barely older than children themselves.
 (We have visited homes with mothers as young as 13 years of age.)
-In many situations, the teen and baby are both in danger of being removed from the home, and most foster parents (virtually none) will take a teen with a baby.
+In many situations, the teen and baby are both in danger of being removed from the home, and few foster parents will take a teen with a baby.
 If removed from the home, the teen will often have to go to a group home and the baby will go to a foster home.
 In cases where there are many children, the children will be split up.
 Most foster parents can't accommodate large sibling sets.

 We offer material assistance to these young children and their mothers out of compassion for their position, and without judgment.
 We hope that the teen mothers will attend and finish school, so we provide for both their children and their educational needs.
 We visit the homes and make sure everyone has a bed to sleep in, clean bedding, clothing, towels, dishes to eat from and toiletries to keep everyone clean.
 So much is being said about these families right now, but what we know is that the children and the families are here, and we are here to serve whoever is here.